Cheers season 1: Casting and character development

 Their respective roles (Norm Peterson and Cliff Clavin) were not envisioned until they auditioned for a minor, originally scripted role.

 In the pilot episode's original script, there were only four principal characters: Sam Malone, Diane Chambers, Carla Tortelli, and Ernie "Coach" Pantusso.
 Norm Peterson and Cliff Clavin were absent from the original script.
 George Wendt and John Ratzenberger had auditioned for the role of George, a character who would have been included in the ending scene of the pilot episode with just one line, "Beer."

 Wendt was cast as George, who evolved into Norm Peterson, while a know-it-all character Cliff Clavin was added at Ratzenberger's suggestion.
 Therefore, influenced by the casting of Wendt and Ratzenberger, the pilot script was revised before production began on the show.
 Wendt became part of the program's regular cast and continued until it ended.
 Ratzenberger was credited in almost every episode for his recurring appearances in season 1, and he became part of the regular cast in the following season.

+Another character in the pilot script that was intended to be a regular was an elderly bar patron named "Mrs. Littlefield", who injected her conservative (and often racist) political opinions into the bar conversation.
+The character, played by Margaret Wheeler, was actually filmed appearing in the pilot, but producers decided the concept did not work and cut every single one of Mrs. Littlefield's lines from the final edit (and wrote her out of any subsequent episodes).
+Wheeler can still be seen as an extra in a few shots in the completed pilot ("Just look for a sweet white-haired little old lady who used to have lines", jokes Cheers producer Ken Levine), but was not credited.